Embedded-programming-Team-18/blind-nav-system/README.md

 # Navigation System for Blind People - `Smart Glove`

-Development of an assistive smart glove using Light Detection and Ranging(LiDAR) technology and `Raspbery pi` to help individuals who are blind or with low vision to navigate with confidence.
+An assistive smart glove using Light Detection and Ranging(LiDAR) technology and `Raspbery pi` to help individuals who are blind or with low vision to navigate with confidence.
 This project contributes a `C++ library for TFMini s sensor` and a blind navigation glove.

 ## Status